gamesbook/pyprototypr/docs/python_commands.rst

 A function is the workhorse of a language.
 It allows you to define your "recipe" and then use that recipe multiple times with differing properties.

-Effectively, it allows you to create a mini  **pyprototypr** script inside your main script.
+Effectively, it allows you to create a mini  **protograf** script inside your main script.
 As with `loops`_, functions embed a set of steps to be carried when they are activated, but functions are more powerful because they can allow control of the behaviour of **any** of the properties or commands that are part